blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 ## Scenario: Testing Evilginx2 and Token Theft

-In order to test the correct functionality of Evilginx2 and understand the process of token theft, follow this scenario:
+To test the correct functionality of Evilginx2 and understand the process of token theft, follow this scenario:

 1. **Choose a Valid Account:**
    - To properly test Evilginx2, use a valid account that corresponds to the phishlet you are testing.
-For example, if you're testing the Office 365 phishlet, use an account that is actually associated with Office 365.
+For example, if you're testing the Office 365 phishlet, use an account that is associated with Office 365.

 2. **Access the Phishing Site:**
    - Use the lure URL you generated in Evilginx2.